rafael-paypal-solano/tic-tac-toe/README.md

 ## Getting Started ##

 This version of tic-tac-toe is designed for three players (2 humans player + the bot player).
 The bot player has no sophisticated AI;
-it just randomly selects an empty cells for each move.
+it just randomly selects an empty cells on each move.

 ### Requirements ###